tymyrddin/purple/source/docs/purple/red/docs.md

 # Documentation and evidence collection

 Red team operations require meticulous documentation.
-Blue team needs complete visibility into what happened to build better defences.
+The blue team needs complete visibility into what happened so that detections, playbooks, and defensive improvements can be built from the engagement.

 ## Items to record

-Every action: Commands executed, tools used, files created or modified, network connections made, credentials obtained, systems accessed.
+Every action: every command executed, every tool used, every file created or modified, every network connection made, every credential obtained, every system accessed.
+Skipping any of these because they seemed routine at the time is the most common cause of detail missing during the post-exercise reflection.

-Timestamps: Precise timing helps blue team correlate with their logs and alerts.
-"13:42:15 GMT: Executed Mimikatz on WORKSTATION-042"
+Timestamps with sufficient precision to correlate against blue team logs.
+"13:42:15 GMT: Executed Mimikatz on WORKSTATION-042" is the right level of specificity.
+"Around 14:00, ran credential dumping" is not.

-Success and failure: What worked, what was detected, what was blocked.
-Failures reveal effective controls.
-Successes reveal gaps.
+Both successes and failures.
+What worked, what was detected, what was blocked.
+Failures reveal effective controls and are at least as informative as successes, which the documentation pattern sometimes underweights because the team is focused on what it achieved.

-Artefacts created: Payloads, scripts, modified files, registry keys, scheduled tasks.
-Blue team needs these for detection engineering.
+Artefacts created during the engagement: payloads, scripts, modified files, registry keys, scheduled tasks.
+The blue team needs these to build detection engineering against the actual indicators rather than against generic patterns.

-Screenshots and videos: Visual evidence helps during debriefs.
-Show exactly what red team saw and did.
+Visual evidence.
+Screenshots and screen recordings show the blue team exactly what the red team saw and did, which is harder to misinterpret than a textual description after the fact.

 ## Documentation formats

-Real-time logging: Maintain operational notes during engagement.
-Use structured formats (JSON, CSV) for later analysis.

-Attack timeline: Chronological sequence of events from initial access through objectives achieved.

-TTP mapping: Match activities to MITRE ATT&CK framework for standardised reporting.
+Real-time logging during the engagement, in a structured format such as JSON or CSV that supports later analysis.
+The structure pays for itself when the post-exercise reflection needs to filter or correlate events from a large engagement.

+A chronological attack timeline from initial access through to objectives achieved, ordered by timestamp and annotated with techniques used at each step.

+TTP mapping that links each documented activity to the relevant entry in the MITRE ATT&CK framework.
+The mapping is what makes the documentation portable across organisations and useful for benchmarking.

-Evidence package: Collect all artefacts, logs, screenshots, and malware samples used during exercise.
+An evidence package collects all artefacts, logs, screenshots, and malware samples used during the exercise into a single deliverable.
+The package is the audit trail and the input to detection engineering.

-Executive summary: High-level findings for leadership.
-Focus on business impact and risk, not technical minutiae.
+An executive summary translates the technical findings into business-impact and risk language.
+The audience is leadership; the purpose is decision-making, not technical detail.

-Technical report: Detailed walkthrough for blue team and security practitioners.
-Include detection opportunities, defensive gaps, remediation recommendations.
+A technical report covers the detailed walkthrough for the blue team and security practitioners: detection opportunities, defensive gaps, remediation recommendations, with specific enough detail that the engineering work can begin from the report rather than from a follow-up conversation.

 ## Related